Embracing Lent: A Guide to Spiritual Renewal

 I have used this devotional from Alicia Britt Chole.
 Using this affiliate link to the paperback or Kindle versions helps support this blog, thanks for considering.

-sharing the HEART of health
+Exploring the HEART of Health

 I’d love for you to follow this blog.
-I share information and inspiration to help you turn health challenges into health opportunities.
+I share information and inspiration to help you transform challenges into opportunities for learning and growth.

 Add your name to the subscribe box to be notified of new posts by email.
 Click the link to read the post and browse other content.
 It’s that simple.
 No spam.